dmytro-chushko/product-manager/README.md

 # Product-manager

-- RESTfull API for product management with a model with the following fields: name, description, price, category.
+- RESTful API for product management with a model with the following fields: name, description, price, category.
 - With routes for creating, reading, updating, and deleting products.
 - Routes protected by JSON Web Tokens (JWT)